 Note: if you simply need to format/reformat a drive, only steps 5-9 below will be needed, assuming your SSD has previously been initialized.

-- Attach the SSD as a secondary drive and load Windows onto it from your existing drive.
+- Attach the SSD as a secondary drive and load Windows from your existing drive.

 - In Windows 7 and earlier, open Disk Management by right clicking on Computer and selecting Manage, then Disk Management.